How Long Do Peanuts Last?

 4. Boiled Peanuts

 Boiled peanuts can last for three days at room temperature since oxidation causes their taste and texture to deteriorate.
-If you freeze them, they can last for about three months, but we do not advocate for storing them that long.
+If you freeze them, they can last for about three months, but we do not advocate storing them that long.

 5. Roasted Peanuts